wp-plugins/media-library-assistant/readme.txt

 * Fix: For the `[mla_gallery]` shortcode, keyword searches only on `terms` generate an empty result when no terms match the search string.
 * Fix: For the `[mla_gallery]` shortcode, keyword searches with special characters such as single and/or double quotes now work correctly.
 * Fix: Style sheets and HTML markup changes have been added to support sites with Right-to-left (TRL) languages.
+* Fix: For the Media/Assistant submenu table, WordPress 4.2+ alternate-row coloring (striping) for the Quick Edit and Bulk Edit areas has been fixed.
 * Fix: For the Media/Assistant submenu table, combinations of ALT Text filtering in the Search Media box, sorting on custom field columns and Table Views based on custom field values now work correctly.
 * Fix: The Edit Taxonomy "Attachments" column is displayed correctly when othe plugins, e.g., Polylang, add columns to the submenu table.
 * Fix: When WPML or Polylang are active, flat taxonomy "auto-completion" suggestions for the Media/Assistant Quick Edit area and the Media/Edit Media screen are now language-specific.